The blues go up the Mississippi to Chicago

 What's left of the blues in Chicago?

 Today, thanks to its many clubs, Chicago continues to keep the legend alive.
 Most of the blues clubs frequented by the musicians who popularized the genre in the first half of the 20th century have disappeared (The Gates and Theresa's Lounge went out of business long ago), but others have taken over.
-Some of them have become legendary in their own right and are now a must-see during a stay in Chicago.
-This is the case of Kingston Mines, which opened in 1968 in the Lincoln Park neighborhood, but also of Rosa's Lounge, founded in 1978 by an Italian immigrant with a passion for the blues.
+Some of them have become legendary in their own right, and are now a must-see on any visit to Chicago.
+These include Kingston Mines, which opened in 1968 in the Lincoln Park neighborhood, and Rosa's Lounge, founded in 1978 by an Italian immigrant with a passion for the blues.
 Buddy Guy even opened his own club, Buddy Guy's Legends, in 1989.
-The lucky ones will be able to see him on stage, as he makes regular appearances, especially in January.
-For those who knew the great blues era, seeing Buddy Guy live is like a Chicago version of Proust's madeleine.
+The lucky ones will be able to applaud him on stage, as he makes regular appearances, particularly in January.
+For those who lived through the heyday of the blues, seeing Buddy Guy live is like a Chicago version of Proust's madeleine.
 Finally, since its opening in 1996, the House of Blues concert hall, located in the Marina City district, has also welcomed the biggest names in the genre.